Abstract commensurators of lattices in Lie groups: Commensurations of general lattices

 \begin{lemma} Let $\U$ denote the unipotent radical of $\bfh$.
 Suppose $u \in \U(\Q)$.
 Then conjugation by $u$ induces a commensuration of $\Gamma$. \end{lemma} \begin{proof} Suppose $u\in \U(\Q)$.
 Let $\F = \Fitt(\bfh)$.
 Conjugation by $u$ induces two partial automorphisms: a partial automorphism $\phi_\theta : \theta_1 \to \theta_2$ of $\theta$, and a partial automorphism $\phi_R: \Lambda_1 \to \Lambda_2$ of $\Gamma_r$ by Theorem \ref{commhfdescription}.
 As in the proof of Theorem \ref{commhfdescription}, we may choose $\theta_1$, $\theta_2$, $\Lambda_1$, and $\Lambda_2$ so that $\theta_i \cap \F = \Fitt(\Lambda_i)$ for $i=1,2$.
 We want to find some finite index subgroup $\Gamma_s'' \leq \Gamma_s$ so that conjugation by $u$ induces an isomorphism $\Lambda_1 \Gamma_s'' \to \Lambda_2 \Gamma_s''$.

-Let $N$ be the maximal connected normal nilpotent subgroup of $R$.
-Because $S$ is connected, Lie theory gives that the action of $S$ on $R$ is trivial on $R / N$ (see \cite[6.9]{bauesklopsch}).
-Since $N$ is Zariski-dense in the Fitting subgroup $\F \leq \bfh$ by \cite[5.4]{bauesklopsch}, the induced action of $\Gamma_s$ on $\bfh$ is trivial on the quotient $\bfh / \F$.
+Let $N$ be the maximal connected, normal, nilpotent subgroup of $R$.
+Because $S$ is connected, the action of $S$ on $R$ is trivial on $R / N$ (see \cite[6.9]{bauesklopsch}).
+Since we have assumed that $R$ is unipotently connected, $N$ is Zariski-dense in the Fitting subgroup $\F \leq \bfh$ by \cite[5.4]{bauesklopsch}, and so the induced action of $\Gamma_s$ on $\bfh$ is trivial on the quotient $\bfh / \F$.
 Therefore for any $s\in \Gamma_s$ we have

 Restricting our attention to $\Lambda$, we see that for any $s\in \Gamma_s$ and $c\in C$, there is some $f\in \Fitt(\Lambda)$ so that $s c s^{-1} = f c$.
 It follows that conjugation by $s\in \Gamma_s$ preserves $\theta$.
-Let $\Gamma_s' \leq \Gamma$ be a finite index subgroup normalizing both $\Lambda_1$ and $\Lambda_2$.
+Let $\Gamma_s' \leq \Gamma_s$ be a finite index subgroup normalizing both $\Lambda_1$ and $\Lambda_2$.
 Then $\Gamma_s'$ also normalizes both $\theta_1$ and $\theta_2$.
 By Lemma \ref{shadowaction}, there is a finite index subgroup $\Gamma_s'' \leq \Gamma_s'$ so that $u s u^{-1} s^{-1} \in \theta_1 \cap \theta_2$ for all $s\in \Gamma_s''$.
 Combining this with (\ref{innsemi}), for all $s\in \Gamma_s''$ we have

 The same arguments as in Claim 1 of the proof of Theorem \ref{commhfdescription} show that conjugation by $u$ induces a partial isomorphism $\Lambda_1 \Gamma_s'' \to \Lambda_2 \Gamma_s''$ of $\Lambda \rtimes \Gamma_s$. \end{proof}